N1-gHT/RAID_remount/README.md

 # RAID_remount
 ## Bash script which able you to remount automaticly your RAID1
 Will be able soon
+The two first version will be the APT's one and YUM's one

 ## Dependances
 I'm currently using 3 programs for my script.